Naming Australia's icebreaker

 It means southern lights in palawa kani, the language of Tasmanian Aborigines.

 Origin and meaning of RSV Nuyina

-The name RSV Nuyina continues this theme and forms another chapter in the story of connection between Australia and Antarctica, which has played out historically over the past century and geologically over a much longer time frame, continually watched over by the dancing green curtains of light.
+The name RSV Nuyina continues this theme and forms another chapter in the story of connection between Australia and Antarctica, which has played out historically over the past century and geologically over a much longer time frame.

-RSV Nuyina recognises the long connection that Tasmanian Aboriginal people have with the evocative Southern Lights, to which they gave a name in their language.
+RSV Nuyina recognises the long connection that Tasmanian Aboriginal people have with the evocative southern lights.
 Tasmanian Aboriginal people were the most southerly on the planet during the last ice age.
 The adaptability and resilience of the Tasmanian Aborigines, who travelled in canoes to small islets in the Southern Ocean, are qualities emulated by our modern-day Antarctic expeditioners as they travel south.

 The ship name was suggested by Australian schoolchildren through the ‘Name our Icebreaker’ competition, which was designed to engage Australian students and expand their understanding of Antarctica, its environment, climate, history and Australia’s role there.

 Aboriginal language was the inspiration for a fifth of all the valid ship names submitted by Australian children.
 In many of the competition entries, students spoke of their desire for reconciliation and recognition of Australian Aborigines.
 Using an Aboriginal name for the new ship acknowledges all the children who wanted to recognise the interwoven history of Aboriginal people and the great southern land – Antarctica.